empicano/mqtt5/README.md

 ## Acknowledgments

-I've learned a lot from Alex Grönholm's [mqttproto](https://github.com/agronholm/mqttproto), which is an excellent pure-Python MQTTv5 protocol implementation.
+mqtt5 was inspired by [Cory Benfield's talk at PyCon 2016](https://www.youtube.com/watch?v=7cC3_jGwl_U).
+I've also learned a lot from Alex Grönholm's [mqttproto](https://github.com/agronholm/mqttproto), which is an excellent pure-Python MQTTv5 protocol implementation.